below knee prostheses (transtibial prostheses)

 If the patient desires a cosmetic cover for the prosthesis, it will be the final procedure in the completion of the definitive prosthesis.
 This can be a simple foam shaped cosmesis covered with a cosmetic stocking, a basic silicone ‘’skin’’ or a high definition silicone "skin" cover that matches the skin colour, skin profile, toes and nails of the contra-lateral limb.

-Above knee amputation (Transfemoral amputation)has the second highest incidence of amputation after below knee amputation and can be a result of disease (such as diabetes and other related vascular/circulatory conditions), trauma, infection, tumors (cancer) or congenital abnormalities.
+Above knee amputation (Transfemoral amputation) has the second highest amputation incidence after below knee amputation and can be a result of disease (such as diabetes and other related vascular/circulatory conditions), trauma, infection, tumors (cancer) or congenital abnormalities.

 Above Knee amputees can regain reasonably good mobility, depending on the height of the amputation, therefore, the remaining length of the residual limb (stump).
 The longer the residual limb length, the stronger the lever arm and prosthetic control.